CodeThat/Firefox-Extension-Core/README.md

 - chrome.manifest (specifies material in chrome package, name of chrome package, and location of chrome package files)
 - core.xpi (zipped up core files, can install naturally to Firefox)

-*During extension development a text file will still need to be added to ~.mozilla/extensions/ named as the ID in email format and containing the full path to the firefox extension directory.
+During extension development a text file will still need to be added to ~.mozilla/extensions/ named as the ID in email format and containing the full path to the firefox extension directory.
 Otherwise Firefox will not know the extension exist.
-You can also just install the core.xpi.
+You can also just install the core.xpi from Firefox as you would any other Firefox extension.